Waterdeep and the North: Publication history

 Waterdeep and the North (FR1) was written by Ed Greenwood, with cover art by Keith Parkinson, and interior illustrations by Chris Miller.
 It was published by TSR in 1987 as a 64-page booklet with a large color map and an outer folder.
 Editing was by Karen S. Martin, and the supplement features heraldic escutcheons by David E. Martin and cartography by Frey Graphics and David Sutherland.
 The City System product is intended as a companion to this volume.

-According to Shannon Appelcline, Waterdeep and the North kicked off a long series of books that helped make the Forgotten Realms "the first TSR setting that was truly and exhaustively detailed – thanks to a line of sourcebooks, rather than just adventures."
+According to Shannon Appelcline, Waterdeep and the North started off a long book series about the setting that helped make the Forgotten Realms "the first TSR setting that was truly and exhaustively detailed – thanks to a line of sourcebooks, rather than just adventures."